The Atomstack A5 Pro Laser Engraver

 Our Test Results

-In the viewo below we compared the performance of the Atomstack A5 Pro to its direct competitor Sculpfun S6 Pro.
+In the video at the top of this article, we have compared the performance of the Atomstack A5 Pro to its direct competitor Sculpfun S6 Pro.
 You will find the Atomstack results in this post.
 For the results of the Sculpfun S6, check our other post here!

 We have performed the more or less standardized test which we perform on all the laser engravers and cutters.
 This way, it is easy to compare results between machines.
-Here you have the video showing how the tests were done and below you will find detailed images of the test results together with explanation.
+At the top of this article, you have the video showing how the tests were done and below you will find detailed images of the test results together with explanation.

 Our standard engrave pattern is designed to showcase the engraving capabilities at different settings, so you can see the effectiveness of the laser beam.
 Lets see the result in more detail in the below chapters.